The early history of Mildmay: 1866–1948

 Front cover

-In 1948 the hospital was incorporated into the National Health Service as part of the North East Metropolitan Regional Board's Central (No. 5) Group of Hospitals and transferred in 1966 to the East London Group.
-In 1974 it became part of the Tower Hamlets Health District.
+On 5 July 1948, the National Health Service came into being.
+Mildmay joined the NHS that year, incorporated into the North East Metropolitan Regional Board's Central Group of Hospitals.
+It transferred to the East London Group in 1966, and in 1974 became part of the Tower Hamlets Health District.